openbroadcaster/quick-start/index.md

 1. Save the Player.

-NOTE When player is created, it will be assigned a `Device-ID` and the schedule for it will not display.
-{: .alert .alert-info}
+When player is created, it will be assigned a `Device-ID` and show up in `Schedule` {: .alert .alert-info}

 ## Player